 17 Dead In DR Congo Clashes Ahead Of Opposition Rally

-KINSHASA, (APP - UrduPoint / Pakistan Point News -19th Sept,2016) - At least 17 people, mostly civilians, were killed on Monday when clashes erupted ahead of a planned opposition rally in the Congolese capital Kinshasa, a minister said, warning the toll was "provisional".
+KINSHASA, (APP - UrduPoint / Pakistan Point News -19th Sept,2016) - At least 17 people, mostly civilians, were killed on Monday when clashes erupted ahead of a planned opposition rally in the Congolese capital Kinshasa, a minister said, warning the toll could rise.

 It was the worst violence in Kinshasa since January 2015 when a police crackdown on another opposition protest left several dozen people dead.
 The clashes began during the morning several hours before the rally, which authorities later cancelled, was to have taken place.